 I have helped students of different levels with writing: elementary school, middle school, high school, college underclassmen and upperclassmen.
 I have also helped people preparing for tests and exams such as TOFEL, SAT, Pre-SAT, etc. Furthermore, I have helped people with college/university application essays, and essays for other higher-learning programs.
 Also, if you are applying for an international program or as an international prospect, I can help you if your essay is in: French, Haitian Creole, Spanish, or English.
 I can translate your text and make it satisfactory and competitive.

 Writing is a learnable skill that can apply to any level.
 To that skill I continue to add teaching experience.
 And through that experience I have developed my own system for writing.
 My student has a chance to have my guidance for the following steps, depending on when we start collaborating.

 > Assessment of material:

-I help the student in finding material using online resources and libraries, filtering material: determining which material is more relevant to the given topic but also relevant to the class learning and the teacher’s emphasis, identifying key parts within a book, article, chapter or page that are most relevant and useful.
+I help the student in finding material using online resources and libraries, and filtering material: determining which material is more relevant to the given topic but also relevant to the class learning and the teacher’s emphasis, identifying key parts within a book, article, chapter or page that are most relevant and useful.

 > The Outline:

 This is the most prominent part of my system.
 If the student works with me before the text is written, we will create a bulleted outline that will be as detailed as necessary.
-That outline serves as both brainstorm and structure for the essay.
+That outline serves as both (complete) brainstorm and structure for the essay.
 Everything will be detailed: introduction, body parts, conclusion.
 Also, transitions between parts will be planned and previewed at this outline stage.

 > Filling out The Outline: